GOP-led Oklahoma House censures Democrat over actions after trans-rights protest altercation

 "The inappropriate and potentially criminal actions exhibited by this member of the House were deserving of censure, and the actions taken by the House today were both measured and just," McCall said in a statement.

-Rep. Monroe Nichols, D-Tulsa, said Turner's punishment was worse than Republican lawmakers who had gotten DUIs or who had been indicted, though he did not name any specific legislators.
+Rep. Monroe Nichols, D-Tulsa, said Turner's punishment was worse than any for Republican lawmakers who had gotten DUIs or who had been indicted, though he did not name any specific legislators.

 Moore said any House member would face the same punishment as Turner if they had taken the same action.